Lamas Quechua

 Lamas or San Martín Quechua (Lamista, Llakwash Runashimi) is a variety of Quechua spoken in the provinces of Lamas in the Peruvian region of San Martin and in some villages on the river Huallaga in the region of Ucayali.
+Its speakers are known as Lamistas or Kichwa-Lamista.

-Lamas Quechua belongs to Quechua II, subgroup II-B (Lowland Peruvian Quechua).
+Lamas Quechua, along with and Chachapoyas Quechua, make up the Lowland Peruvian subgroup of the Northern Quechua, or Kichwa ("Quechua II-B") language group.